 Your excellent use of the words above may fool some Nihonjin into thinking that your grasp of Japanese is excellent.
 Then all of a sudden they’re speaking to you like you actually know the language!
 Wakarimasen is all you need to say to convey that you don’t understand.
 Thank the universe that so much can be communicated with gestures in context!

 Daijyoubu can be used as a question or a statement, depending on inflection.
 If you’re asking if its ok to do something… Daijyoubu?
 If you’re offered something that you don’t need, a little wave of the hand accompanied with the word is a polite way to decline.
 If you’re offered a plastic bag for your can of coffee from the convenience store, this is the perfect time to use the latter.
 If you’re wanting to say something is ok, like, ‘go ahead!
 That’s ok!’ then using English ‘OK’ will do the trick!

 Unless you’re not a member of the human species, it’s statistically quite likely that you’ll make a mistake at some point.
 Just yesterday I went to our local sushi train and accidentally pressed the staff call button when I was trying to select the language on our touchpad order screen.
 Thankfully this is the only example I can provide for you of when I made a mistake, as my subconscious is kindly blocking the more embarrassing ones.
 Happiness.

 Machigaeta is the most polite and straightforward way of saying ‘I made a mistake’.

-As you can see, this list really isn’t all that long.
-It only takes a little bit of effort to make life way easier for yourself and enrich your experience ten-fold!
+As you can see, this list isn’t all that long.
+It only takes a wee bit of effort to make life way easier for yourself and enrich your experience ten-fold!